aldrichvalentino/2024-sp-dl-final-project/muzero/README.md

 ### Step 1: Clone the Repository
-To get started, clone the repository to your local machine:
+To get started, clone the repository to local machine:
 ```bash=
 git clone git@github.com:aldrichvalentino/2024-sp-dl-final-project.git
 cd minizero # Navigate into the cloned repository
 ```
 ### Step 2: Launch the Runtime Environment
 Start the runtime environment using a container.
-Ensure you have either Podman or Docker installed:
+Ensure either Podman or Docker is installed:
 ```bash=
 scripts/start-container.sh # Start the container
 ```
 Once the container is up and running, it will set its working directory to /workspace.
-Remember to run all following commands inside this container environment.
+Remember to run all the following commands inside this container environment.

 ### Training
 ```bash=